opawar600/Face-Recognition/README.md

 ## Face detection

 *Don't feel like reading the information below and want to directly get started with the implemenation???
-Run this command and your face will be detected*
+Run the commands in italics and get started*

-> python face_detection.py
+> *python face_detection.py*

 Face detection is used nowadays in many kinds of applications like smartphone cameras, human computer interaction, social media and surveillance.
 It can be done using various pre-trained models which can do the heavy lifting for us to detect faces.
 OpenCV has various cascade classifiers which can detect faces with their different aspects like eye, nose and lips location.
 They are saved in a  XML file which we can access easily.
 There are line features, edge features and rectangle features in these models.